Today, I’m going to provide an overview of the HB Naturals RISE CBD Coffee.

 Introducing the HB Naturals Rise CBD Coffee

-Here is a brief overview of the HB Naturals Rise CBD Coffee:
+Here is a brief overview of the HB Naturals Rise CBD Coffee, directly from the corporate website:

-The HB Naturals Rise CBD Coffee is currently available in three convenient quantities:
+The HB Naturals Rise CBD Coffee is currently available in the following option:

-These come in individual sachets.
-The coffee is delicious hot or cold.
-It is made instantly.
-Just mix a sachet with 8-12 ounces of cold or hot water.
+The coffee is instant coffee (don’t knock it until you try it).
+It is delicious hot or cold.
+Just mix a serving with 8-12 ounces of cold or hot water.

 What I Suggest

 If you already take CBD (or would like to) and drink coffee, this is a great option for you, because you can drink your CBD each day.
-That’s a lot easier than remembering to take drops or softgels.
+That’s a lot easier than remembering to take drops or soft gels.
+In the past, I used the liquid dropper CBD from HBN, but now I get my CBD with the Rise CBD Coffee.

 I’ve also found the price is good.
-If you break down the price per serving, at the wholesale cost, especially if you buy 60 sachets at a time, you are only paying about $2.83 per serving and you are getting 25mg of CBD in each serving.
+If you break down the price per serving, at the wholesale cost, you are only paying about $3.00 per serving and you are getting 25mg of CBD in each serving.
 Plus, you’re getting some great tasting coffee.

-Keep in mind, many people pay much more than this for a premium cup of coffee every single day when they visit one of those coffee chain stores.
+Keep in mind, many people pay much more than this for a premium cup of coffee every day when they visit one of those coffee chain stores.
+It’s also beneficial to calculate how much you currently pay for a 25-mg amount of CBD (in any capacity).

 If you’d like to order some of the HB Naturals RISE CBD Coffee from my e-commerce store, you can do so here.
 If you’d like to get a 20% discount on your purchase by signing up as a free wholesale customer, you can do so here.

-There you have it folks.
-This is my overview of the HB Naturals RISE CBD Coffee.
+In conclusion, this is my overview of the HB Naturals RISE CBD Coffee.
 I hope you found the information helpful.
 If you’ve taken this product before, I would love to hear from you.
-Please leave a comment below to share your insights and experience.
+Please leave a comment below to share your insights and experience with the Rise CBD Coffee.